-The ultimate highlight of Paul’s musical journey was in May 2019 when he made a guest appearance with Grammy Nominee and IBMA Award Winner, Michael Cleveland & Flamekeeper at the Bluegrass Heritage Festival in Farmers Branch, TX.
+The ultimate highlight of Paul’s musical journey was in May 2019 when he made a guest appearance with Grammy Award Winner, Michael Cleveland & Flamekeeper at the Bluegrass Heritage Festival in Farmers Branch, TX.
 In previous years Braeden has also made guest appearances with The Missouri Boatride Bluegrass Band and The Homestead Pickers, one of the house bands at Silver Dollar City in Branson, MO.

 When not performing or working on other musical projects, Braeden stays busy keeping Bluegrass artists on the road through his independently owned booking agency, B. Paul Entertainment.
 Paul currently makes his home in Plano, TX.